 - Three versions of the degree allow you follow standard or specialist strands.

 - There are great opportunities for you to take practice based courses or work placements at the museums and galleries that partner the programme.

 - We welcome applicants from across the arts and sciences, current professionals or career changers, from the UK or abroad.

-Three specialist strands: History of Collecting and Collections; Artefact and Material Culture; and Dress and Textile Histories) enable you to combine courses in Museum Studies with specialist courses from masters programmes provided by Archaeology and History of Art.
+Two specialist strands: Collecting and Provenance; and Artefact and Material Culture, enable you to combine courses in Museum Studies with specialist courses from Masters programmes provided by Archaeology and History of Art.